jchai002/choir-justice-supplies/au/en/ooma-office-feature-summary.markdown

 ### Music on Hold

-Share information about your products, play out favorable reviews and testimonials, or give your customers music to listen to while they wait with Music on Hold.
+Share information about your products, play out favourable reviews and testimonials, or give your customers music to listen to while they wait with Music on Hold.
 [Learn more](/au/en/music-on-hold).

 ### Transfer music